ParsleyJ/SmallStepTrack/README.md

 }
 ```

-Each of the classes SequentialComposition, Assignment, Variable, Numeral, etc... implements a `step(Configuration c)` method:
+Each one of the classes SequentialComposition, Assignment, Variable, Numeral, etc... implements a `step(Configuration c)` method:
 the meaning of this is similar to the "_makes a step of computation_" concept of Small Step semantics.

 The actual Small Step semantics of _While_ is "hardcoded" inside each one of these `step(Configuration c)` methods.
 For example, for